MooseCowBear/social/README.md

 - Posts
   - A user can create posts consisting of text, an image, or both
   - New and edit forms for posts appear embedded with turbostreams
+  - A user's "feed" of posts is broadcasted.

 - Comments
   - A user may comment on a post